Northern Spain and the Camino de Santiago

 But nothing can distract the pilgrims as they take the final steps of their long journey.
 Around the last corner, they reach the destination of a thousand years of pilgrims: the cathedral that holds the tomb of St. James.

-As millions of weary yet exhilarated pilgrims have done before them, they stand before the cathedral and are filled with jubilation.
+As millions of weary and exhilarated pilgrims have done before them, they stand before the cathedral and are filled with jubilation.

 But the religious climax for many lies within the cathedral.
 Imagine you're a medieval pilgrim: you've just walked 500 miles — your journey is done.
 Worshipping before the altar, you give thanks to St. James for a safe passage, and you reflect on the lessons of your journey.